-- It is the policy of Louisiana Healthcare Connections that durable medical equipment, orthotics, and prosthetics are medically necessary when the general and applicable equipment-specific criteria in A and B are met: - A. General criteria: Both of the following have been provided to the member/enrollee and/or caregiver, as applicable: - 1.
+- I. It is the policy of Louisiana Healthcare Connections that durable medical equipment, orthotics, and prosthetics are medically necessary when the general and applicable equipment-specific criteria in A and B are met: - A. General criteria: Both of the following have been provided to the member/enrollee and/or caregiver, as applicable: - 1.
 Education regarding use of the device, with demonstrated understanding; - 2.
-A trial of the requested device, with demonstrated ability to use it safely and effectively. - It is the policy of Louisiana Healthcare Connections that if a medically necessary, lesser cost item exists and will suit the member's/enrollee's medical needs, a higher cost item will be denied. - III.
-It is the policy of Louisiana Healthcare Connections that if equipment is needed temporarily; it may be more cost effective for Louisiana Healthcare Connections to pay for the rental of the equipment.
-(Please refer to the purchase vs rental section in Background). - IV.
-It is the policy of Louisiana Healthcare Connections that any accessories to a non-covered device are not covered and will not be reimbursed.
+A trial of the requested device, with demonstrated ability to use it safely and effectively.

+Note: If a medically necessary, lesser cost item exists and will suit the member's/enrollee's medical needs, a higher cost item will be denied.

+Note: If equipment is needed temporarily, it may be more cost effective for Louisiana Healthcare Connections to pay for the rental of the equipment.
+(Please refer to the purchase vs rental section in Background)